metaplex-foundation/developer-hub/src/pages/mpl-hybrid/preparation.md

 Before deploying the MPL-404 escrow and swap program, you should prepare a collection of NFTs and fungible tokens to be used.
 If you do not already have these prepared, we recommend utilizing [Metaplex Core](https://developers.metaplex.com/core) for the non-fungible tokens and the [Token Metadata program](https://developers.metaplex.com/token-metadata) to create the fungible tokens AFTER you have read the rest of this page..

 To fund the escrow, you need to add NFTs, fungibles, or some mix of both.
-Practically it's easiest to fill the escrow with al the assets of one type while distributing all of the other.
-This will esure the escrow stays balances.
+Practically it's easiest to fill the escrow with all the assets of one type while distributing all of the other.
+This will ensure the escrow stays balanced.

-## Offchain Metadata URI Formatting
+## off-chain Metadata URI Formatting

-In order to take advantage of the metadata randomization feature of MPL-404, offchain metadata URIs need to be consistently defined and increment.
-Consistant base URIs is not available from all the off-chain metadata solutions.
-Shadow Drive is one possible offchain metadata solution with incrementing URIs.
-URIs shouls look like this:
+In order to take advantage of the metadata randomization feature of MPL-404, off-chain metadata URIs need to be consistently defined and increment.
+Consistent base URIs is not available from all the off-chain metadata solutions.
+Shadow Drive is one possible off-chain metadata solution with incrementing URIs.
+URIs should look like this:

 - https://shdw-drive.genesysgo.net/.../0.json
 - https://shdw-drive.genesysgo.net/.../1.json

 ...

 - https://shdw-drive.genesysgo.net/.../999999.json

 ## Swap Randomization